phaag/nfdump/README.md

   predictable.
 - V3 files can optionally use xxHash64 integrity checks.
-With libsodium, backend files can also be protected with XChaCha20-Poly1305 authenticated encryption.
+With libsodium, backend files can also be protected with XChaCha20-Poly1305 authenticated encryption, a fast and reliable method to protect your data.
+- `nfdump -v check`, `check-verbose`, and `repair` provide increasingly deep V3 file validation and can rewrite recoverable on-disk inconsistencies.
-- Flow records have a compact V4 representation with an extension bitmap and offset table; the fields available to filters and output formats remain the same logical flow data.
+- Flow records have a new compact representation (record type v4) with an extension bitmap and offset table.
+The fields available to filters and output formats follow the same logical data flow already proven useful by pre-1.8.x nfdump versions.
-- Configuration is TOML-based.
-More settings are available in `nfdump.conf`, including shared and per-program thread settings. `nfdump` and all collectors support runtime configuration overrides with `-x <key>=<value>`.
+- The TOML-style configuration file `nfdump.conf` has become much more important, since many more settings are now available to tune or preset.
+The new command-line switch `-x <key>=<value>`, supported by every program, additionally allows any setting to be overridden for a single run.

 ### Collectors